k0wcrows/QuickFixTech/README.md

 > Tech support should be fast, accessible, and secure — even from a pocket device.

-This repo proves that cybersecurity triage and network repair can be **100% mobile-native**.
+This repo proves that cybersecurity triage and network repair can be **100% mobile-native**. (after hours)

 ---